squashql/squashql/documentation/QUERY.md

 The third argument is the defined groups to be used for the comparison.
 The orders of the keys (group1, group2....) and in the arrays are important.

-We can use the `GroupColumnSet` as follows
+We can use the `GroupColumnSet` as follows, as the second argument of `select`
 ```typescript
 import {GroupColumnSet, ExpressionMeasure, from} from "@squashql/squashql-js"